Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Avoiding Busy or Clashing Color Schemes

-Test your chosen palette by viewing paint samples together in your room’s lighting conditions.
-If the combination feels uncomfortable or makes your eyes work too hard to focus, it’s likely clashing.
+Test your palette by taping paint samples together on the wall and sitting across the room; if the combination makes you squint or work too hard to focus, it’s fighting itself.

 Neutral Room Color Combination Ideas for Timeless Interiors